lysyi3m/macos-terminal-themes/README.md

 # mac-os-x-terminal-themes

-# Color schemes for default Mac OS X Terminal.app
+# Color schemes for default macOS Terminal.app

-This is a set of color schemes for default Mac OS X Terminal.app (ported from [iTerm 2 color schemes, collected by @mbadolato][1]).
+This is a set of color schemes for default macOS Terminal.app (ported from [iTerm 2 color schemes, collected by @mbadolato][1]).
 Screenshots are below and in the `screenshots/` directory of this repo.

 [1]: https://github.com/mbadolato/iTerm2-Color-Schemes

-_Note_: Some default Mac OS X themes are not included here (default themes like "Pro", "Basic", "Grass", etc.), because you already have them :)
+_Note_: Some default macOS themes are not included here (default themes like "Pro", "Basic", "Grass", etc.), because you already have them :)